AaltoSciComp/scicomp-docs/data/opensource.rst

    each individual source file should list copyright and authors, but in practice if you don't do this it's not *too* much of a problem.
    Almost all licenses will do this, but make sure that the license disclaims any warranty!
+After this, contributors implicitly consent to the license.
+If you have an important case, ask explicitly too.

 #.
 This policy is seen as Aalto transferring the rights to you to
    release, not Aalto releasing itself (just the same as with publications).
 Release in your own name, but you can(+should) list your affiliations.

 #.
-Make your code public.
-No particular requirements here, but see below
+Make your code public if/when you want.
+No particular requirements
-   for best practices.
+   here, but see below for best practices.
 (TODO)

 Any borderline or questionable cases should be handled by the existing innovation disclosure process.